-As conceded by the IPCC FAR, the documented evidence base for climate impacts on tropical regions and the Southern Hemisphere is sparse.
-The options are even more limited when the search is focused on freshwater ecosystems.
-The lack of documentation does not imply that effects are not widespread or significant for species and ecosystems.
+and ecosystems.
 A lack of meteorological data hampers both predictions of impacts on freshwater ecosystems and the management of water resources for humans.
-Mid- and low-latitude regions have suffered a demise of monitoring networks since the 1980s that has been long recognized (WMO 2005).
+Mid- and low-latitude regions have suffered a demise of monitoring networks since the 1980s that has been long recognized (WMO, 2005).
 Without reliable records of river flow, evaporation, groundwater levels, and water quality, it is difficult to interpret past change in freshwater ecosystems.
-In addition, detailed information on freshwater biota is available only for a few taxonomic groups - and often only a few families, genera, or species in those groups (Heino, Virkkala, and Toivonen 2009).
+In addition, detailed information on freshwater biota is available for only a few taxonomic groups - and often for only a few families, genera, or species in those groups (Heino, Virkkala, and Toivonen, 2009).
 Even where data exist, national security or competing interests between agencies can restrict access.

 There have been attempts to model the impacts of climate change on ecosystems.
 Because of the data limitations, these models are not definitive but can give guidance on where impacts may be likely to occur.
-Although there is strong consensus among climate models about future air temperatures, predicted patterns of rainfall and runoff are far less certain, especially for developing regions (Figure 2.2).
-Even for annual average precipitation about half the regions show have inconsistent predictions as to whether future precipitation and runoff will increase or decrease.
+Although there is strong consensus among climate models about future air temperatures, predicted patterns of rainfall and runoff are far less certain, especially for developing regions (figure 2.2).
+Even for annual average precipitation, about half the regions shown have inconsistent predictions as to whether future precipitation and runoff will increase or decrease.
 This lack of consensus reflects a weak understanding of fundamental climate controls in many regions, leading to different interpretations of land-atmosphere processes and model outputs.
-For example, when these models are applied to past events such as the abrupt drying across the Sahel in the late 1960s to "test" model validity, contradictory model "explanations" are revealed including rising greenhouse gas concentrations, vegetation changes, natural climate variability, and interactions between these variables.
+For example, when these models are applied to past events such as the abrupt drying across the Sahel in the late 1960s to "test" model validity, contradictory model "explanations" - including rising greenhouse gas concentrations, vegetation changes, natural climate variability, and interactions between these variables - are revealed.
 This uncertainty increases as predictions are made for more distant time periods and for smaller spatial scales.